 - Milkweed will most likely get aphids.
 So what!
 Ladybugs or Green Lacewings will find them and eat them, or you can blast them off with a spray from the hose (but alsways check for eggs on milkweed first).
 Let nature do the dirty work for you.

 - The milky, sticky sap on milkweed can be irritating to skin.
 Wear gloves.

 - I think native milkweeds are BEST, but I also don’t think tropical milkweed is “bad”, and I do use it in my garden.
-Just be responsible and follow these necessary precautions: Tropical milkweed MUST be cut all the way back after the fall butterfly migration (and through to Feb, even as leaves resprout) to deter disruption to the natural migratory pattern of monarchs and to help eliminate the spread of OE spores (a debilitating infection that adult monarchs can contract.
+Just be responsible and follow these necessary precautions: Tropical milkweed MUST be cut all the way back after the fall butterfly migration to deter disruption to the natural migratory pattern of monarchs and to help eliminate the spread of OE spores (a debilitating infection that adult monarchs can contract.
 Educate yourself on this a little more here.)
+We actually advise to cut your tropical milkweed back at least 2 times a year (June and November).
 After cutting back your tropical milkweed, you can spray it with a 50/50 mixture of water and isopropyl alcohol (91% strength) to further sterilize the plant.
 Don’t spray during the heat of the day.
 To use or not use tropical milkweed is a hot topic in the gardening community.
 We encourage all of you to do due diligence and research and decide for yourself.

 - Milkweeds may go dormant at times and lose all their foliage, so it is important to mark where you have planted them so as not to disturb the roots for future growth.

 - Milkweed can be hard to find at garden centers.
 When you come across it, buy it.
 Collect seeds and grow your own.